Staff

 Haley Crimmins, MPH

-Ms. Crimmins is an Associate Research Specialist with the Institute for Firearm Injury Prevention.
+Ms. Crimmins is a Research Area Specialist with the Institute for Firearm Injury Prevention.
 She is a graduate of University of Michigan School of Public Health with a Masters in Public Health.
-Her MPH has concentration in Health Behavior Health Education.
-Prior to joining IFIP, she worked as a research assistant with the Detroit Urban Research Center, UM Poverty Solutions, and the UM Eisenberg Depression Center, and has also worked in local public health.
-She loves to watch movies and travel.
+Her MPH has a concentration in Health Behavior Health Education.
+Prior to joining the Institute, she worked as a research assistant with the Detroit Urban Research Center, UM Poverty Solutions, and the UM Eisenberg Depression Center.

 Kyana Dixie, LLMSW